dtake1336/ERNN-for-speech-enhancement/README.md

 Note that paths in each code need to be changed for your environment.

 ### Reference
-D. Takeuchi, K. Yatabe, Y. Koizumi, Y. Oikawa, and N. Harada, “Real-time speech enhancement using equilibriated RNN,” in 2020 IEEE Int.
+\[1] D. Takeuchi, K. Yatabe, Y. Koizumi, Y. Oikawa, and N. Harada, “Real-time speech enhancement using equilibriated RNN,” in 2020 IEEE Int.
 Conf.
 Acoust.
 Speech Signal Process.
 (ICASSP), 2020.
+\[2] C. Valentini-Botinho, X. Wang, S. Takaki, and J. Yamagishi, “Investigating RNN-based speech enhancement methods for noise-robust Text-to-Speech.,” in 9th ISCA Speech Synth.
+Workshop, 2016, pp. 146–152.